Riveting machine

 A riveting machine is used to automatically set (squeeze) rivets in order to join materials together.
 The riveting machine offers greater consistency, productivity, and lower cost when compared to manual riveting.

 Types

 Automatic feed riveting machines include a hopper and feed track which automatically delivers and presents the rivet to the setting tools which overcomes the need for the operator to position the rivet.
 The downward force required to deform the rivet with an automatic riveting machine is created by a motor and flywheel combination, pneumatic cylinder, or hydraulic cylinder.
 Manual feed riveting machines usually have a mechanical lever to deliver the setting force from a foot pedal or hand lever.

-Riveting machines can be sub-divided into two broad groups — impact riveting machines and orbital (or radial) riveting machines.
+Riveting machines can be subdivided into two broad groups — impact riveting machines and orbital (or radial) riveting machines.

 Impact riveting

 Impact riveting machines set the rivet by driving the rivet downwards, through the materials to be joined and on into a forming tool (known as a rollset).
 This action causes the end of the rivet to roll over in the rollset which causes the end of the rivet to flare out and thus join the materials together.
 Impact riveting machines are very fast and a cycle time of 0.5 seconds is typical.